-Susan is the current president of the Spirit of the Hills.
+Susan is Chair of the Spirit of the Hills writers group, SOTHWG, and past president of Spirit of the Hills.
+In 2021, Susan received Cobourg’s Distinguished Civic Award for Arts and Culture.
 Visit her web page at www.sstatham.com

 See also: Susan Statham – Artist